Icinga/icingaweb2-module-director/doc/70-REST-API.md

 Versioning
 ----------

-Many REST APIs include version strings in like /v1/ their URLs, Icinga Director doesn't.
+There are no version strings so far in the Director URLs.
 We will try hard to not break compatibility with future versions.
 Sure, sooner or later we also might be forced to introduce some kind of versioning.
 But who knows?

 As a developer you can trust us to not remove any existing REST url or any provided property.
 However, you must always be ready to accept new properties.